xmos/xcore_iot/CONTRIBUTING.rst

 Contribution Guidelines and Standards
 *************************************

-Before sending your pull request, make sure your changes are consistent with these guidelines and are consistent with the coding style used in this aiot_sdk repository.
+Before sending your pull request, make sure your changes are consistent with these guidelines and are consistent with the coding style used in this xcore_sdk repository.

 **************************************************
 General Guidelines and Philosophy For Contribution